 Consider the Sun Exposure

-All plants require sunlight in order to grow, but some require less than others.
+All plants require sunlight in order to grow, but some require less than others when creating an epic garden.
 Some plants are considered full sun, and some require less.
 When purchasing plants at a nursery, you can see they are located in either full shade areas, partial shade or full sun.
 Depending on the plant, that requires full sun will need about 6 hours a day, part sun plants need approximately 3-6 hours per day of sunlight, and part shade plants need protection from the mid-day sun, and full shade should be grown in full shade.
 Otherwise, if shade plants are left out in the mid-day sun, they can burn.

 A partial shade plant the Hydrangea can be a little tricky to grow, but with the correct lighting, they will flourish.
 If they have too much shade, then they will not produce too many flowers.